Build a foundation for career success and growth

 Open Elective Courses

-A minimum of 3.00 semester credit hours of open electives is required. * Students in the state of Alabama must complete 3.00 additional semester credit hours in a special-topics course in advanced auditing and 3.00 semester credit hours in a special-topics course in advanced taxation.
+A minimum of 3.00 semester credit hours of open electives is required.
+Students who are qualified to take dual-credit courses may also take approved graduate courses. * Students in the state of Alabama must complete 3.00 additional semester credit hours in a special-topics course in advanced auditing and 3.00 semester credit hours in a special-topics course in advanced taxation.
 AC 221 - Taxation II satisfies the advanced taxation requirement.
 Students in the state of Alabama must take AC 435 - Advanced Auditing to satisfy the advanced auditing requirement.

 Required Capstone or Internship